Last Updated on June 20, 2022 by Letícia Melo

 Albufeira and Olhos D’Água

-The central neighborhood of the city is also called Albufeira, and it’s where you’ll find the charming white-washed buildings with old Portuguese ladies at the windows overlooking the sea.
-As time goes by and tourism grows, however, this area is becoming more and more touristic.
+The city’s central neighborhood is also called Albufeira, where you’ll find charming white-washed buildings with old Portuguese ladies at the windows overlooking the sea.
+However, as time goes by and tourism grows, this area is becoming increasingly touristy.

 Olhos D’Água is a beautiful resort town right in the center of Albufeira with a population of just over 26,000.
 It is historically known as a major fishing town but has since developed into an attractive tourist hub.
 Its strategic location close to Portugal’s finest beaches makes this town attractive to both tourists and expats who love the coastal life.